asminer/smart/src/Formlsms/README.txt

-    rgr_ectl    Base class for reachgraphs that do "explicit" CTL. rgr_grlib    Reachability graphs based on the GraphLib data structure. rgr_mclib    Reachability graphs based on the MCLib Markov chain
+    rgr_ectl    Base class for reachgraphs that do "explicit" CTL. rgr_grlib    Reachability graphs based on the GraphLib data structure.

+ proc_markov    Base class for stochastic processes that are Markov chains. proc_mclib    Markov chains (and reachability graphs) based on the MCLib Markov chain

 TBD: